lg17057/scholarship/README.md

 #### My digital outcome will outline the following features;

--A website framework hosted online to be used by potentially several teacher at once on different platforms -Simple and accessible UI for easy pickup use by new teachers -Ability to create or remove new devices
+- A website framework hosted online to be used by potentially several teacher at once on different platforms
+- Simple and accessible UI for easy pickup use by new teachers
+- Ability to create or remove new devices
--Student ID database used to correlate student with their ID - (potential Kamar integration) -Rental logs which display all relevant data to teachers -Data analysis of rental statistics, and downloadable data of rental logs -Ability to add new teachers and moderators
+- Student ID database used to correlate student with their ID - (potential Kamar integration)
+- Rental logs which display all relevant data to teachers
+- Data analysis of rental statistics, and downloadable data of rental logs
+- Ability to add new teachers and moderators
--Ability to manually add device rental logs
+- Ability to manually add device rental logs
--Ability to report errors or issues
+- Ability to report errors or issues

 #### This project may use the following programs / languages